 Case Study from a Bladder Cancer Diagnosis

-This patient is a 66 year old female who came to the clinic after being diagnosis with a large cervical mass.
+This patient is a 66-year-old female who came to the clinic after being diagnosed with a large cervical mass.

-Her biopsy pathology diagnosis was Mullerian adenosacoma with sarcomatous overgrowth.
+Her biopsy pathology diagnosis was Mullerian adenosarcoma with sarcomatous overgrowth.

 Her Abdominal CT scan without Contrast stated: